Art Galleries & Museums

 Barcelona Art Museums

 Most of the below also feature on our Barcelona museums guide, so check that out if you want a full list of archives to explore.
-Or head to our culture section to search for almost any highbrow pursuit in Barcelona, or to our culture directory for an A-Z alphabetical list.
-Below you can also click on the individual museums' names for more info, contact details and location map (hint: you'll also find them all on our free Barcelona travel app for iPhone).
+Or head to our culture section to search for almost any highbrow pursuit in Barcelona.
+Below you can also click on the individual museums’ names for more info, contact details and location map (hint: you’ll also find them all on our free Barcelona travel app for iPhone).

 The most famous of Barcelona’s contemporary art museums, the MACBA no doubt owes part of its fame to the iconic Richard Meier building it occupies.
 The spacious environs, flooded by natural light, allows plenty of room for the type of ambitious art installations it was designed to host.

 National Museum of Catalan Art